Social Work (SOWK)

 Pre-requisites: BASW Major.

-This course prepares students to enter the social work practicum/seminar.
-Students will learn how to create a résumé, be interviewed for an agency placement and learn how to be a student worker within a social service environment.
-Students will integrate their knowledge and skills with practices in the agency.
+Prepares students to enter the social work practicum/seminar.
+Students learn how to create a résumé, be interviewed for an agency placement, and learn how to be a student worker within a social service environment.
+Students integrate their knowledge and skills with practices in the agency.

 SOWK 482.
 PRACTICUM/SEMINAR.
 1-6 Credits.